-In both process heating and HVAC applications, engineers need to be able to take temperature readings with the confidence that those measurements are accurate.
-Large facilities pose two challenges that transmitters can help mitigate – maintaining signal integrity over large distances and optimizing integration with control systems.
+In both process heating and HVAC applications, engineers need to be able to take temperature readings with confidence.
+In large facilities, maintaining signal integrity over large distances and integration with control systems can pose challenges.
+Transmitters mitigate those issues by ensuring signal accuracy and making it easy to integrate with standard controllers.

 Industrial applications commonly use RTDs, which sense the temperature of an application by measuring the electrical resistance of the sensor and extrapolating temperature from there.
 If the display is on the other side of a large facility, the RTD’s resistance would be affected by the resistance of the wires connecting it to the indicator or controller, reducing the sensor accuracy.